Acciente717/AcademicDealerFrontend/JsonFormatSpecification.md

                 | "other"
                 ),
   enrollment_year = Number, -- year format
-  labs = [ lab_id = Number ], -- if the lab is on site
-  projects = [ project_id = Number ],
+  -- when registering, the following four fields need to be empty labs = [ lab_id = Number ], -- if the lab is on site projects = [ project_id = Number ],
   seminars = [ seminar_id = Number ],